Spooky Welly Walk 2018 FAQs

 Come along to the E Ticket hut and tell one of our volunteers the name that the tickets were booked in.
 They will have a record of your booking on the guest list

 When does the early bird price finish?

-Early bird ticket prices (£4) will stop at midnight on the Friday before each event.
+Early bird ticket prices (£4 plus admin fee) will stop at midnight on the Thursday before each event.
 Any bookings after this point will have to be made on the day

 I can no longer make the event, can I have a refund on my ticket?